 Day 7: Durness

 Scotland has some stunning beaches.
-It is difficult to imagine that it would ever be warm enough to wear bathers and actually swim in those beaches but they are very scenic.
+It is difficult to imagine that it would ever be warm enough to wear bathers and actually swim at those beaches but they are very scenic.

 And then just walk and walk along the beach and into the dunes.
 I went at sunset and this was a fantastic time for photos.